-Quick Quiz 8.6: But doesn't seqlock also permit readers and updaters to get work done concurrently?
+Quick Quiz 8.12: But doesn't Section 8.2's seqlock also permit readers and updaters to get work done concurrently? ■

 This leads to the question "what exactly is RCU?", and perhaps also to the question "how can RCU possibly work?" (or, not infrequently, the assertion that RCU cannot possibly work).
 This document addresses these questions from a fundamental viewpoint; later installments look at them from usage and from API viewpoints.
 This last installment also includes a list of references.